chahn/agent-concepts/roadmap.md

 **Layer 3 — Workflow Context.** A scoped, mutable context object shared across all blocks within a single workflow execution.
 Appropriate for cross-cutting concerns: configuration, accumulated metadata, logging, provenance tracking.
 Analogous to a thread-local context or a request-scoped dependency injection container.

 **Layer 4 — Persistent Agent Memory.** Survives across workflow executions and sessions.
-This layer *includes the procedural memory* — the agent's library of authored code blocks and composed workflow graphs — alongside declarative knowledge (user preferences, domain facts) and episodic traces (execution history, success/failure records).
-The procedural memory component is what makes this architecture self-extending: every successfully completed workflow can contribute a new skill to the agent's permanent repertoire.
+This layer contains the *skill library* — the agent's authored code blocks and composed workflow graphs — alongside declarative knowledge (user preferences, domain facts) and episodic traces (execution history, success/failure records).
+The skill library is the core of self-extension: every successfully completed workflow can contribute a new skill to the agent's permanent repertoire.

 The key insight: **ephemeral intermediate outputs live at Layer 2, not Layer 3.** They flow along edges in the workflow graph and are naturally scoped to the step transition.
 The workflow context (Layer 3) is reserved for data that genuinely needs to be accessible by multiple non-adjacent steps.